vatsaal1106/new_website/README.md

 5. Configure build settings:
    - Amplify will automatically detect that this is a Next.js app
    - The included `amplify.yml` file will be used for build settings
+   - The build process uses `--legacy-peer-deps` to handle dependency conflicts

 6. Review and save